 What is a Passivhaus or Passive House?

-Developed in Germany, Passivhaus (or Passive House in English) is not a brand or product.
-It's the world's leading standard in energy-efficient construction, guaranteeing affordable homes with amazing indoor comfort and radical energy savings.
+Developed in Germany over 30 years ago, Passivhaus (or Passive House in English) is not a brand or product.
+It's the world's leading standard in energy-efficient construction, guaranteeing affordable homes with amazing indoor comfort and radical savings on heating bills.

-For people who suffer with allergies and asthma, Passive Houses are the world's healthiest and most comfortable to live in.
+For people who suffer with allergies and asthma, Passivhaus homes are the world's healthiest and most comfortable to live in.
 There are no draughts, cold spots, mould, condensation or overheating.
-A constant supply of fresh clean air is pumped to the home and this happens with minimal energy usage.
+A constant supply of fresh clean air is quietly pumped to the home and this happens with minimal energy usage.

-In fact, Passive Houses use around 75% less energy than the average new build.
-It might sound like magic, but the Passive House Standard is a robust, science-based approach.
+In fact, a Passivhaus reduces heating demand by 79% compared to homes built to current Scottish building regulations.
+It might sound like magic, but the Passivhaus standard is a robust, science-based approach.
 30 years of studies and testing have proved Passivhaus delivers what it promises - healthy, comfortable and easy to heat homes with lasting quality and guaranteed performance.

 How does Passivhaus work?